alireza1325/Energy-Harvesting-Backpack/README.md

 ![Assem1 - Copy](https://user-images.githubusercontent.com/57262710/218341992-2602a50f-2bec-40ed-b079-639e4606b49a.JPG)

-And this is the simulated dynamic model in simulink using powerful simscape library
+And this is the simulated dynamic model in Simulink using the powerful simscape library.
+This includes the mechanical section consisting of springs, rack and pinions and backpack load mass, and electrical parts such as generator and resistors.

 ![image](https://user-images.githubusercontent.com/57262710/218342362-1be1c8a5-ab66-49a1-9881-f95a3259303e.png)